Dental aid project making its mark in Fiji

 "We're up against that."

-While schools and the government were active on various health-focused fronts, the team was seeing some children whose teeth have "virtually rotted out".
+While schools and the Government were active on various health-focused fronts, the team were seeing some children whose teeth have "virtually rotted out".

-"These are eight year olds with their first molars and we're having to extract these permanent teeth."
+"These are 8 year olds with their first molars and we're having to extract these permanent teeth."

 The island only had one government-salaried resident dentist to service about 18,000 locals.